Schwarzer-Schwan/traktor/README.md

 # Traktor 1.8
-Traktor will autamically install Tor, privoxy, dnscrypt-proxy and Tor Browser Launcher in either a Debian based distro like Ubuntu or an Arch based distro and configures them as well.
+Traktor will automatically install Tor, privoxy, dnscrypt-proxy and Tor Browser Launcher in either a Debian-based distro like Ubuntu or an Arch-based distro and configures them as well.

 To do this, just run 'traktor.sh' file in a supported shell like bash and watch for prompts it asks you.